12 Ways to Select the Best Product Idea to Bring to Market

-There are many steps required to bring a product to market, but ultimately, it all starts with the product idea itself.
+There are many steps required to bring a new hardware product to market, but ultimately, it all starts with the product idea itself.
 If you have the wrong product idea, then all the other steps, no matter how well you perform them, won’t really matter.

 I always say execution is where the true value is, however, every startup has to start with the product idea.
 It’s really critical that you select the very best product idea to bring to market.

 Today we’re going to countdown 12 of the best ways for you to determine if you are focusing on bringing the best idea to the market.
 Although all 12 are important for your success, pay special attention to the last three.